PLC-Programmer/0-1_knapsack_DP_top-down_diff_lang/bash_shell_scripts_mass_testing/README.md

 It will produce a log file (_exe_times_statistics_for_multiple_test_cases_results.txt_) with simple test statistics.

 \

+> **Warning**
-Most important: **DO NOT SAVE UNTESTABLE INPUT FILES (TIMEOUT, NOT ENOUGH MEMORY) INTO THE TEST DIRECTORY!
-THIS WOULD CAUSE WRONG TEST RESULTS!**
+DO NOT SAVE UNTESTABLE INPUT FILES (TIMEOUT, NOT ENOUGH MEMORY) INTO THE TEST DIRECTORY!
+THIS WOULD CAUSE WRONG TEST RESULTS!

 So preselect your test cases files when mass testing.